Ashlalala/aajonusnet/md/QNA/Q&A Of September 9, 2007.md

 one, then you put your food on there when he starts it up again, your foods going to go through and they'll just pass through because there won't be any metal.

-Q: I always thought I was nuts.

-A: Pardon?

 Q: I always thought I was nuts for doing that.